MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 ```

 ### -ExcludedDomains
-The ExcludedDomains parameter specifies trusted domains that are excluded from scanning by antiphishing protection.
+The ExcludedDomains parameter specifies an exception for the policy that looks for the specified domains in the From address.
 You can specify multiple domains separated by commas.

 ```yaml
 Type: MultiValuedProperty